 Elise Ditta is research associate

-Becca Méndez is research technician
+Becca Méndez is research associate

 John Paul Lederach is senior strategist